-Ensure that the name in your offer of admission (on every page) is your legal name (it MUST be identical to the name in your passport).
+Ensure that your name in your offer of admission and in Document B (last page of your offer of admission) is your legal name (as it appears in your passport).

 Get to know the important dates and deadlines related to your academic program, including the start and end date of every term, the deadlines for enrolment and payment of tuition fees, exam periods, convocation dates, statutory holidays, breaks and special events for both undergraduate and graduate students.
 Throughout your degree, it will be your responsibility to know the deadlines and submit your documents and assignments on time.

-The University guarantees housing for one year to newly admitted first year undergraduate students who meet the housing guarantee criteria.
+The University of Ottawa guarantees housing for one year to newly admitted first-year undergraduate students who meet the housing guarantee criteria.
 Please note that on-campus residences are primarily for first-year students.
-However, some areas are designated for upper year students.
+However, some areas are designated for upper-year students.

 If you choose off-campus housing, here are some tips to follow:

 In Canada, you must choose your courses yourself.
 It is very important to prepare your course selection before the enrolment period as courses can fill up quickly.
 Please verify the registration start date and time that apply to you.

 The University will be following a hybrid model for the Fall 2021 and Winter 2022 terms.
 Please consult the FAQ COVID-19 for students for the latest updates and further information on this approach.

 Course enrolment is a fundamental step before each academic year.

 Here are some suggestions to help you prepare for this important step:

 If you have specific issues related to course enrolment, please contact your faculty directly.